Our Safety Guidelines

 Independent Carers Ltd is committed to help our customers stay safe.

 If you are engaging with a care worker privately or you are a care worker please read our safety guidelines.

 We urge you to be safe online and cautious about the information you share with others, remembering that you are placing information onto a public platform.
-Consider the amount of personal and family information you share.
+Please consider the amount of personal and family information you share.

 The public profile will contain relevant information to make an appropriate match.
 The information we collect is designed to ensure your safety and will not identify you publicly.
 For this reason, we do not share your real name on the presentation page.